-In the Fall of 2020, Ryan will be starting his 3rd year as a PhD student in the Morality Lab.
-He received his B.A. in Psychology from California University of Pennsylvania in 2012, and after taking a hiatus from academia, he returned to graduate school and received his M.A. in Experimental Psychology from California State University, Northridge in 2018 (a completely different California on the opposite side of the country!).
-He is broadly interested in how we make judgments of what people ought to do, and how these judgments influence our subsequent inferences of others’ moral character.
+Ryan is a 5th-year PhD student in the Morality Lab (see his personal website).
+He will be applying for academic and non-academic jobs to start in 2023.
+He is broadly interested in our beliefs about what people ought to do and how these beliefs influence our subsequent inferences of their moral character.
 He is also interested in understanding important meta-science issues, such as how to make appropriate statistical and theoretical inferences.
-Currently, he has two lines of research in the Morality Lab:
+Currently, he has three lines of research in the Morality Lab:

-2) Why do people believe, on the one hand, that overcoming temptation is sometimes morally praiseworthy, whereas on the other hand, being tempted in the first place is sometimes morally blameworthy?
+3) Why do people believe, on the one hand, that overcoming temptation is sometimes virtuous, whereas on the other hand, being tempted in the first place is sometimes non-virtuous?